The Genetics Center, Inc. Address, phone, and fax

 How do these conditions present?

-Tay-Sachs, Canavan, and Niemann-Pick disease all present as neurodegenerative disorders.
-The onset is usually in infancy or childhood, and most affected individuals ultimately reach a vegetative state prior to demise.
+Tay-Sachs, Canavan, and Niemann-Pick disease are neurodegenerative disorders.
+Onset is usually in infancy or childhood, and most affected individuals ultimately reach a vegetative state prior to demise.
 Growth and development is typically normal until signs of neurodegeneration develop.
 Individuals with Bloom syndrome and Fanconi anemia have growth problems and have a predisposition to early death from cancer.
 Fanconi anemia, unlike Bloom syndrome, also involves cognitive impairment, and Bloom syndrome patients have immune deficiency.
 Familial dysautonomia can be very difficult to diagnose and may result in sudden death in infancy or childhood before being diagnosed.
 The main problems in familial dysautonomia include abnormal temperature and blood pressure regulation, abnormal sweating, insensitivity to pain, and feeding difficulties in infancy.
-The non-neuronopathic type of Gaucher disease often results in anemia, hepatosplenomegaly, and bony lesions in adults.
-However, no neurologic or cognitive impairment is present.
-Gaucher disease can often be asymptomatic or minimally symptomatic.
-Carrier screening for Gaucher disease has identified affected individuals with no apparent symptoms of the disease.
-Of all these conditions, only Gaucher disease is treatable.
+The non-neuronopathic type of Gaucher disease may cause anemia, splenomegaly, and bony lesions in adults.
+However, no neurologic or cognitive impairment is present, and Gaucher disease can often be asymptomatic or minimally symptomatic.
+Glycogen storage disease and mucolipidosis IV are lysosomal storage diseases.
+Usher syndrome is a combination of retinitis pigmentosa and hearing loss.
+Maple syrup urine disease and lipoamide dehydrogenase deficiency are disorders of intermediate amino acid metabolism.
+Joubert and Walker-Warburg syndromes are multiple malformation syndromes with severe cranial abnormalities.

 What else?